dhruvparamhans/random_notes/timedate.md

 It's referenced only from *DrawHand()* function at has 120 32-bit words or 60 32-bit pairs... wait, 60?
 Let's take a closer look at these values.
-First of all, I'll zap 6 pairs or 12 32-bit words with zeroes, and then I'll put patched TIMEDATE.CPL into C:\WINDOWS\SYSTEM32.
+First of all, I'll zap 6 pairs or 12 32-bit words with zeroes, and then I'll put patched *TIMEDATE.CPL* into *C:\WINDOWS\SYSTEM32*.
-(You may need to set owner of the TIMEDATE.CPL file to your primary user account, and also, boot in safe mode with command prompt so you can copy the file, which is usually locked.)
+(You may need to set owner of the *TIMEDATE.CPL* file to your primary user account (instead of *TrustedInstaller*), and also, boot in safe mode with command prompt so you can copy the file, which is usually locked.)

 ![high-score](timedate/6_pairs_zeroed.png)